EricTheRed-507/adapter-example/README.md

 ## Adapter implementation explained
 ## Original Code
-In the directory ./existing code/ , you can see what the original implemenation was with CameraHandler.py and ImageClient.py.
+In the directory ```./existing code/```, you can see what the original implemenation was with ```CameraHandler.py``` and ```ImageClient.py```.

-This class below manages the connection to the CameraHandler class and calls all of the methods which were written as an interfact to the Basler cameras.
+This class below manages the connection to the ```CameraHandle```r class and calls all of the methods which were written as an interfact to the Basler cameras.
 It calls methods to set the camera's width, start grabbing images, and return these images upon request.
 ### ImageClient.py
 ```
 import cv2